America West Airlines: America West Express aircraft

 America West Express services primarily operated by Mesa Airlines via a code sharing agreement with America West utilized the following regional jet and turboprop aircraft.

-Cancelled/Planned Orders
+Cancelled and planned orders

 In 1991, America West had plans for purchasing 4 Boeing 747-400 aircraft to replace the aging 747-200s in Honolulu service, but an order of 10 further Boeing 757-200s was also mentioned.
 Furthermore, it was in the plans to purchase 15 Airbus A318s in the late 1990s aside with their new orders of A320s at the time but this never came to fruition.

-America West had also planned on announcing an order of 60 aircraft on September 12 of 2001, but this was quickly retracted after the September 11th attacks.
+America West had also planned on announcing an order of 60 aircraft on September 12, 2001, but this was quickly retracted after the September 11th attacks.

 FlightFund

 The airline had a frequent flyer program called FlightFund.
-In 2006, FlightFund was merged into the US Airways Dividend Miles program.
+In 2006, FlightFund was merged into the US Airways Dividend Miles program, which in turn merged into the American Airlines AAdvantage program in 2015.

-Partner airlines or programs for Dividend Miles (formerly FlightFund) include: